 - The plaintiff was a driver or passenger in another vehicle,

 - The plaintiff was getting into or out of the cab; or

 - The plaintiff was a pedestrian who was hit by or because of the cab.

-To help you better understand Nevada laws on taxi accidents, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand Nevada laws on taxi accidents, our Nevada personal injury lawyers discuss, below:

 - 1. Nevada laws governing taxicab safety

 - 2. How much insurance must taxi companies carry in Nevada?